 Stocks are volatile.
 And a big reason they’ll remain volatile is because of where a stock’s value comes from.

-The value of a stock today is the sum of all the cash flows (dividends) a business (stock) will deliver to its shareholders in perpetuity, discounted to the present at an appropriate discount rate.
+The value of a stock today is the sum of all the cash flows (dividends) a business (stock) will deliver to its shareholders in perpetuity, discounted to the present at the appropriate discount rate.

 But D for bonds is fixed.
 They don’t grow once a bond is purchased (r = 0).